The-Manuel-G/my-first-portafolio/README.md

 This is my first portfolio, built using the Astro framework and incorporating components from React.
 Feel free to clone this repository and customize it to your liking.

-You can check out the live version of this portfolio [here](https://itssofi.dev/).

 Don't forget to give this repository a star ⭐ if you find it helpful.